-A 4-H Club can be started in any community where there is a group of youth 7-21 years of age who wish to become members, and parents or adults who wish to assist in a leadership capacity.
+A 4-H Club can be started in any community with a group of youth 7-21 years of age who wish to become members and parents or adults who want to assist in a leadership capacity.

 Start a 4-H club in your community!